Susanne Dillingham, The Tiny Chef

 In the fall of 2009, I took a 3 month trip around Ireland, Spain, and Italy working on various farms, learning the ins and outs of farming and production methods of milk, almonds, olive oil, wine, and more.
 The knowledge gained from my farming experiences led me to be a better chef and I became more passionate about using local and in-season produce throughout the year for my business.

-I believe in taking on any challenges that life may bring, in hopes that the experiences will continue teaching her how to be a better chef, tiny farmer, teacher, and human.
+I believe in taking on any challenges that life may bring, in hopes that the experiences will continue teaching me how to be a better chef, tiny farmer, teacher, and human.